Weiqifan1/chinesetextminingpy/README.md

+## Do
+to run locally: run 'flask run' to deploy: commit and push

 ## Getting Started

 We provide a sample app using Flask that you can deploy on App Platform.
 These steps will get this sample application running for you using App Platform.